Bobby Hauck: Montana

 Hauck's first season as head coach of Montana was in 2003, and over the next seven seasons, the Griz won or shared seven straight Big Sky Conference championships.
 While never winning a national championship, he is the fourth coach to guide Montana to the FCS Championship game.
 He took the 2004 team to the NCAA Division I-AA national championship game and the 2006 team to the I-AA semifinals.
 In 2007, he signed a one-year contract, rejecting a three-year deal that he was offered.
-Montana lost the national championship game in 2008 and 2009.
+Montana lost the national championship game in 2008, 2009, and 2023.
+Hauck finished his career with a 7-8 record against the Grizzlies arch rival, Montana State.

 UNLV

 Hauck had been rumored as a candidate for the vacant head coaching position at UNLV in December 2009 and interviewed with UNLV's Athletic Director Jim Livengood on December 20, 2009.
 On December 22, the Las Vegas Sun reported that Hauck would be named UNLV's next head coach after completing a second interview earlier that day.
 Hauck and UNLV agreed on a three-year contract worth $350,000 annually in base pay.
-Hauck can also earn up to $150,000 in completion bonuses that are heavy in incentives.
+Hauck could also earn up to $150,000 in completion bonuses that are heavy in incentives.
 UNLV announced on November 28, 2014, that Hauck had submitted his resignation to the team after going 15–48 in five seasons.